danvk/literate-ts/README.md

   <dt>verifier:tsconfig:setting=value</dt>
   <dd>
     Set a tsconfig setting for the next code sample, e.g. `strictNullChecks=false`.
     These accumulate until the next `reset` directive.
+By default, literate-ts will use whatever settings are in your `tsconfig.json` file.
   </dd>
   <dt>verifier:check-js</dt>
   <dd>